 The bottom line is this: if a customer knows how to get the most out of your product, they are likely to stick around for a long time.
 And in the SaaS world, that extra retention translates into more monthly payments and higher profitability.

-Numerous SaaS businesses have therefore decided to build a knowledge base on their website that collates all the tips, FAQs, guides and tutorials about their product in one place.
-Userpilot have done this here.
+Numerous SaaS businesses have therefore decided to build a knowledge base on their website that collates all the tips, FAQs, guides, and tutorials about their product in one place.
+Userpilot has done this here.

-Using microvideos to illustrate tutorials is a great example of this trend towards accessibility.
+Using microvideos to illustrate tutorials is a great example of this trend toward accessibility.

 In this example, Userpilot shows customers how to build their first experience flow.
 The microvideo is in the form of a GIF, which works well.

-It’s super easy for users to follow along and then emulate the instructions on their own device.
+It’s super easy for users to follow along and then emulate the instructions on their own devices.

 2. In-app microvideos

-We’ve previously written about the value of the in-app microsurvey to SaaS businesses.
+We’ve previously written about the value of the in-app microsurvey for SaaS businesses.